stitchfix/hamilton/README.md

    return _
 ```

 Where the blanks are where you can tab with the cursor and fill things in.
-See your preferences for setting this up.
+See your pycharm preferences for setting this up.

 ### Multiple Cursors
 If you are doing a lot of repetitive work, one might consider multiple cursors.
 Multiple cursors allow you to do things on multiple lines at once.
-This is great if you are copying and pasting R code that is very similar and need to do a bunch of changes quickly, and search + replace won't cut it for you.

 To use it hit `option + mouse click` to create multiple cursors. `Esc` to revert back to a normal mode.